Before I came to Oz, I had never owned a car.

 It makes sense, I guess, since Oz is the size of like thirty UKs.

-This does make things a little bit complicated when it comes to the huge and thriving market for backpacker cars, unfortunately.
+This does make things a little bit complicated when it comes to the huge and thriving market for second hand backpacker cars, unfortunately.

 Backpackers tend to roam around the country as the fancy takes them, leaving a lot of vehicles outside of the state to which they are registered.
 This can make transferring the registration (rego) to a new owner a bit of a headache.